ranjiGT/MapReduce-Py/README.md

 # MapReduce-Py
-Map Reduce using Python mapper and reducer with shell script.
+Map Reduce workflow using Python mapper and reducer with shell script.